Freight Shipping from Tacoma to Los Angeles

 How much does it cost to ship freight from Tacoma to Los Angeles?

-Full truckload (FTL) rates from Tacoma, WA to Los Angeles, CA currently range from $2,642-$3,257 for a standard dry van load over the 1,229-mile route.
+Full truckload (FTL) rates from Tacoma, WA to Los Angeles, CA currently range $2,642-$3,257 (roughly $2.17-$2.67 per mile over 1,229 miles).
 LTL shipments typically cost $876-$1,445 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Tacoma to Los Angeles?